skronheim/Project-4/README.md

 In terms of the K-Means model, the PCA model was better able to create clusters using the selected features with a 95% explained variance ratio.
 It would be interesting to see what a 3D version of the K-means clusters would look like and if that would better show the clusters.
 While the PCA model shows 4 fairly distinct clusters, further examination of the songs within these clusters would need to be conducted to better understand how the songs in each cluster are connected.
 It would also be interesting to redue these models including Track_gene in the features or simply comparing popularity to Track_gene.

 In terms of popularity predictions, a neural network model is able to predict the binary popular vs unpopular categories relatively well, with a final accuracy of ~83%.
 However, the model is significantly less accurate the more segments the popularity is split into, with accuracy of only 67% with four bins and 71% with three bins (before the addition of random oversampling, such that these accuracy scores may be too high).
 Random oversampling in all cases decreased the model accuracy.
 However only 12% of the songs were labeled with popularity > 60, so the higher accuracy may not be fully representative without the oversampling.
+Our attempt to compensate for any potential model overfitting through the use of regularizers did not work, so the model may be overfit to the training data.
 Overall while we were able to build a relatively accurate model to predict the popularity of a song based on its characteristics, this dataset does not support this prediction very well due to how skewed the dataset is toward 'unpopular' songs.
 This may be a problem with this specific dataset, that the inclusion of more songs may improve, or it may be a problem with Spotify's measure of popularity (perhaps popularity is very stringent, such that very few songs are actually marked as popular).

 In terms of the genre predictions, the model had difficulty predicting the specific genre_track depending on the charactersitics given (popularity, explicit, danceability, energy, loudness, mode, speechiness).
 We could of used bins for the 114 genres of songs, but it would not pinpoint the specific genre type it would most likel be.
 The model outputs a genre code that represents a singular genre type, but with 30% accuracy.
 We think that mutiple genre types could have similar characteristics so the machine learning model had difficulty outputting one specific genre.
 With more time, we would of probably grouped up some genres such as cantopop, indie-pop, j-pop, k-pop, pop, power-pop, and trip-hop which have similar song characteristics.